Co-share a mortgage or get a mingles mortgage – here’s how to share a home you own.

 Finding a Home in the GTA

-Housing prices in major Canadian cities are sky high.
-Getting a 20% downpayment together, let alone buying, seems almost impossible.
-Let’s see — $1.4 million for a brand new, three-bed brick duplex in Mississauga is only $5,375 a month.
-After the $280,000 down payment.
+Housing prices in the Greater Toronto Area can be sky high.
+Getting a 20% down payment together, let alone buying, seems almost impossible.
+Let’s see — $1.4 million for a brand new, three-bed townhouse in Mississauga is $6,604 a month at 5.14%, after the $280,000 down payment.

 Small House, Big Price

-Then there’s the one-bedroom bungalow with the funky 50s vibe on the 25-foot lot in Rockcliffe-Smyth, where you’d prefer to live, for $665,000.
-Not sure how you, your spouse and his 75-year-old mother who only speaks Portugese are going to fit into the cramped quarters.
-Maybe you could put her in the unfinished basement (if she can get down the stairs).
+Then there’s the one plus one bungalow with the funky 70s vibe on the 27-foot lot in Rockcliffe-Smythe for $1.65 million.
+You’re not quite sure how you, your spouse, and his 75-year-old mother who only speaks Portuguese are going to fit into the cramped quarters.
+Maybe you could put her in the basement bachelor suite (if she can get down the stairs).

 Share a Joint Mortgage

 By now, it’s looking pretty desperate.
-It’s time you moved your search over to a mortgage broker who can find you a joint mortgage or mingles mortgage for shared property.
-You can buy more house by pooling your resources with friends, roomies, siblings or your Portguese mother-in-law.
-You co-share the PIT (property, interest and taxes) and everyone gets a comfortable place to live.
+It’s time you moved your search over to a mortgage broker who can find you a joint mortgage or separate mortgage for shared property.
+You can buy more house by pooling your resources with friends, roomies, siblings, or your Portuguese mother-in-law.
+You co-share the PIT (principal, interest and taxes) and everyone gets a comfortable place to live.
+Swipe here for CMHC niche mortgages to buy a multi-unit rental property.
+Advantages of co-ownership.

 Five Per Cent Down, No Collateral

-When Humber College grad Tommy, 23, went condo shopping in Toronto, he was planning on a low-ratio, CMHC mortgage.
-Five per cent down didn’t go anywhere in The Beaches. where he had a line cook job at a brew pub.
-East Danforth was 10 minutes by car, but he still needed $700,000 for anything decent.
-His 2014 Honda Civic and maxed out Mastercard wouldn’t get him far with a conventional lender.
+Here’s how a mortgage with co-ownership works.
+When college grad Tommy, 23, goes condo shopping in Toronto, he plans on a low ratio CMHC mortgage.
+Five per cent down doesn’t go anywhere in The Beaches, where he has a line cook job at a brew pub.
+East Danforth is 10 minutes by car, but he still needs $700,000 for anything decent.
+His 2014 Honda Civic and maxed out Mastercard won’t get him far with a conventional lender.

 Next: Find a Condo in Old Toronto

-Tommy’s East Danforth realtor knew he’d never get approved for a low-ratio mortgage with the $30,000 down payment his parents loaned him.
-Tommy’s brother Bill, on the other hand, was a “grease monkey” for Mr. Lube.
-He’d been doing oil changes for the past three years and had $15,000 from an insurance settlement.
-Tommy’s realtor could get the guys a nice two-bedroom walkup with parking for $45,000 down.
-The brothers could flip it for a profit or Tommy could buy Bill out once he made more money.
+Tommy’s East Danforth realtor knows he’ll never get approved for a low ratio mortgage with the $30,000 down payment his parents gifted him.
+Tommy’s brother Bill, on the other hand, is a “grease monkey” for Mr. Lube.
+He has $28,000 saved, plus $15,000 from an insurance settlement.
+By agreeing to co-share a mortgage, the guys can buy a nice two-bedroom walkup with parking for $45,000 down.
+The brothers can flip their East Danforth property for a profit or Tommy can buy out Bill later.

 - you lose your job and can’t pay the mortgage